 Key Facts

-- While the Fujian will be more advanced than its Chinese predecessors, it will still be conventionally powered rather than nuclear-powered.
+- While the Fujian is more advanced than its Chinese predecessors, it is still conventionally powered rather than nuclear-powered.
 Meanwhile, all U.S. carriers and France’s Charles de Gaulle are nuclear-powered.

 How the Fujian Stacks Up

 The table below provides a breakdown of some of the key characteristics of each of China’s aircraft carriers.
-To lean more, explore these ChinaPower pages on the Liaoning and Shandong.
+To learn more, explore these ChinaPower pages on the Liaoning and Shandong.